jes-scruz/BCamp-Activity1/README.md

 # BCamp-Activity1

+Hi.
+This is Jessamine's Activity 1 repository!

-This is the first activity or practice exercise number one for the coding bootcampers.
+This is the first activity or practice exercise number one for the coding boot campers.